farmOS/farmOS/docs/hosting/migration.md

 migrations for each asset type, log type, etc. These migrations are defined in YML configuration files included with the farmOS Migrate module.

+... migrate to 2.x then upgrade to 3.x

 ## Important considerations

 * Do not migrate into a farmOS 2.x instance that already has records.
 This is